NATIONAL AND INTERNATIONAL EXCHANGE PROGRAMS

 - Carefully examine your study program at York University.

-- Make certain that you will be able to complete all the requirements for your degree upon your return to Glendon.
+- Make sure that you will be able to complete all the requirements for your degree after your return to Glendon.

 Important: If you intend to pursue graduate studies, you must be aware that the grades you will receive from your host university will not be translated into the Canadian grading system and will not be included in your GPA.
 Your Canadian transcript will only show the mention “Fail” or “Pass” for each course taken abroad.